simp/simp-rsync-skeleton/README.md

   2.  rsync -a ``/usr/share/simp/environments/rsync`` ``/var/simp/environments/<new-env name>``
   3. ``cd /var/simp/environments/<new-env name>/rsync``
   4. ``setfacl --restore=.rsync.facl 2>/dev/null``

 #### Restore the SELinux Contexts

- simp-environments-skeleton contains the selinux profile.
- The selinux profile was moved to simp-environments to because the two profiles were oversriting each other.

-Follow the instructions in that module to build the selinux policy, (it is done automatically if installed from rpm) and then run:
+If required, follow the instructions in the ``simp-environment-skeleton`` module to build the necessary SELinux policy, (it is done automatically if installed from the ``simp-environment-selinux-policy`` RPM) and then run:

   1. ``/sbin/fixfiles -R simp-environment restore